Looking for :

 unable to operate.

-Pirate Activity: The risk of a piracy attack appears to increase
+Pirate Activity: The risk of a piracy attack appears to increase8

 9